Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 • Email forensics reveal sophisticated marketing document trojans with Poison Ivy RAT payloads

-• File analysis shows complete remote access capabilities hidden in legitimate creative brief formats
+• File analysis shows complete remote access capabilities hidden in legitimate technical specification document formats

 • Timeline analysis indicates long-term persistent access across multiple employee systems